thundergore/pygame_test/readme.md

 A combo to try - if you get a bouncewall and an explosion, trigger bouncewall and spam `space` to launch looooots of balls.
 As the timer runs out on bouncewall trigger explosion to clear the screen.

+## Credits

+Chat GPT used a lot to get this out fast (most of the readme is chat gpt) - this is nothing professional :D

+https://freesound.org <- used for the sounds.
+Great site.